 Bladder cancer is the most common urinary tract malignancy.
 It usually affects people over 60 years old and more men than women.
-Smoking is the biggest risk factor for developing this cancer (smoking of course causes other cancers, such as lung cancer and kidney cancer).
+Smoking is the biggest risk factor for developing this cancer (smoking, of course, also increases your lung cancer risk – see the lung cancer risk calculator – and kidney cancer risk).
 The most typical symptom is painless hematuria (blood in the urine).
 Remember!
 If haematuria has been found, always search for bladder (or kidney) cancer!

-At the time of diagnosis, around 75% of the patients have non-muscle invasive bladder cancer (NMIBC), while the remaining 25% already have an advanced disease.
-Patients with NMIBC generally have good survival rate, but the condition has a significant potential for recurrence of the tumor in the bladder, which may even progress into a more advanced stage of the disease.
+At the time of diagnosis, around 75% of the patients have non-muscle invasive bladder cancer (NMIBC), while the remaining 25% already have advanced disease.
+Patients with NMIBC generally have a good survival rate.
+Still, the condition has a significant potential for recurrence of the tumor in the bladder, which may even progress into a more advanced stage of the disease.

 Bladder cancer recurrence and progression probability calculator